 We will keep you informed by displaying posters in the branch to support you through any changes.
 Details will also be published on our Consultation Hub under closed consultations.
 If you have taken part in a local public consultation and registered your views electronically, you will also be sent a link to our Consultation Hub when the final decision is announced.
-If you have written to us, we will write to you to let you know our final plans.
+If you have written to us, we will write to you to you to let you know our final plans.

-What do I do if I think you haven't followed the Principles of Community Engagement?
+What do I do if I think you haven't following the Principles of Community Engagement?

-If you think we haven't followed the Principles of Community Engagement please get in touch so we can investigate your complaint.
-We'll explain in our reply whether we believe we have followed our Principles of Community Engagement and will provide you with the contact details for the relevant consumer watchdog (Citizens Advice, Consumer Scotland or the Consumer Council for Northern Ireland) if you're not satisfied with our response.
-The watchdog will independently assess whether we have followed the Principles of Community Engagement process (rather than the decision itself) and recommend any actions concerning the complaint.
+If you think we haven't followed the "Principles of Community Engagement" please get in touch so we can investigate your complaint.
+We'll explain in our reply whether we believe we have followed our Principles of Community Engagement and will provide you with the contact details for the relevant consumer watchdog (Citizens Advice, Citizens Advice Scotland or the Consumer Council for Northern Ireland) if you're not satisfied with our response.
+The watchdog will independently assess whether we have followed the Principles of Community Engagement process (rather than the decision itself) and recommend any actions with respect to the complaint.
+[CB1]